abdurrahimcs50/abdurrahimcs50/README.md

 # Hi there! 👋

-With over 4 years of experience in the tech industry, I specialize in backend development using Python, Django, and Django REST Framework.
-My expertise lies in crafting high-traffic SaaS solutions for fintech, healthcare, and e-commerce sectors.
-I have a proven track record in integrating Generative AI technologies such as LangChain and OpenAI API, offering unparalleled NLP and AI capabilities.
-I excel in database management, CI/CD, and DevOps, leveraging tools like Docker, AWS, and Oracle for optimal application performance.
-My commitment to continuous learning is demonstrated by my certifications from Coursera, HarvardX, and Udemy, and my passion for problem-solving drives me to deliver scalable, secure, and user-centric applications.
+Results-driven Python Developer (Django) & LLM & RAG Specialist with 4+ years of experience delivering innovative, AI-powered solutions.
+Proficient in Python, Django, and advanced AI frameworks like LangChain and OpenAI.
+Skilled in cloud technologies (AWS, GCP) and DevOps practices.
+Passionate about leveraging cutting-edge technology to solve complex problems and drive business growth.
 Let’s connect to discuss how my expertise can contribute to your next project.

 ### 🛠 Tech Stack